Skip to content

 What you should not do

-The below examples are the practices you should avoid and it will raise an error.
 The examples are applied to any field available in Edgy.

 Declaring a model primary key different from ID